dsuryd/dotnetify-knockout-demo/README.md

 This example extends the basic 2D web graphics rendering example seen in the **[Pixi.js](http://pixijs.com)** website to allow multiple users see each other's bunny sprite as they drag it around the rendering area.

-The principal source code files:
+The principal source code files in this Visual Studio 2015 solution are:

 - The HTML view:
  [/Views/BunnyPen.html](https://github.com/dsuryd/dotNetify-example-bunnypen/blob/master/MultiUserWebApp/Views/BunnyPen.html)